 Another lawyer’s opinion who wishes to remain anonymous stated: “As I recall, California has an exception – you can surreptitiously record someone to gather proof of extortion/blackmail.”

 In the past, I asked you to help us free Yolanda Madden, from prison and you did.
-The I asked you to help us free a 17 year old for making an “F” on his report card and you did.
+Then I asked you to help us free a 17-year-old for making an “F” on his report card and you did.
 Then, I asked you to help us free a man serving 30 years for marijuana seeds and you did.
-Now I’m asking you to please help us free a 5 year old little girl from a lice infested and abusive foster home.
+Now I’m asking you to please help us free a 5-year-old little girl from a lice-infested and abusive foster home.
 The manner in which the government took Stevie from her parents is bizarre and many agree was an act of kidnapping.

 The judge made us remove the following video: